sacmwg/draft-ietf-sacm-coswid/draft-ietf-sacm-coswid.md

 - corpus (label 8): A boolean value that indicates if the tag identifies and describes an installable software component in its pre-installation state.
 Installable software includes a installation package or installer for a software component, a software update, or a patch.
 If the CoSWID tag represents installable software, the corpus item MUST be set to "true".
 If not provided the default value MUST be considered "false".

 - patch (label 9): A boolean value that indicates if the tag identifies and describes an installed patch which has made incremental changes to a software component installed on a computing device.
 Typically, an installed patch has made a set of file modifications to pre-installed software, and does not alter the version number or the descriptive metadata of an installed software component.
-If a CoSWID tag is for a patch, it MUST contain the patch item and its value MUST be set to "true".
+If a CoSWID tag is for a patch, the patch item MUST be set to "true".
 If not provided the default value MUST be considered "false".

 - supplemental (label 11): A boolean value that indicates if the tag is providing additional information to be associated with another referenced SWID or CoSWID tag.
 Tags using this item help to ensure that primary and patch tags provided by a software provider are not modified by software management tools, while allowing these tools to provide their own software metadata for a software component.
-If a CoSWID tag is a supplemental tag, it MUST contain the supplemental item and its value MUST be set to "true".
+If a CoSWID tag is a supplemental tag, the supplemental item MUST be set to "true".
 If not provided the default value MUST be considered "false".

 - swid-name (label 1): This textual item provides the software component name as it would typically be referenced.
 For example, what would be seen in the add/remove software dialog in an operating system, or what is specified as the name of a packaged software component or a patch identifier name.

-- software-version (label 13): A textual value representing the specific underlying release or development version of the software component.
+- software-version (label 13): A textual value representing the specific release or development version of the software component.

 - version-scheme (label 14): An 8-bit integer or textual value representing the versioning scheme used for the software-version item.
-If an integer value is used it MUST be a value from the registry (see section {{iana-version-scheme}} or a value in the private use range: 32768-65535.
+If an integer value is used it MUST be a value from the SWID/CoSWID Version Schema Values Registry (see section {{iana-version-scheme}} or a value in the private use range: 32768-65535.

 - media (label 10): This text value is a hint to the tag consumer to understand what this tag applies to.
 This item represents a query as defined by the W3C Media Queries Recommendation (see {{-css3-mediaqueries}}).
-A hint to the consumer of the link to what the target item is applicable for.

 - software-meta (label 5): An open-ended map of key/value data pairs.
 A number of predefined keys can be used within this item providing for